-Cost of potentially available surplus PG&E property adjacent to the Herndon/Bullard Substation for the purposes of constructing a Fresno State-owned transmission substation.
+(a) Cost of potentially available surplus PG&E property adjacent to the Herndon/Bullard Substation for the purposes of constructing a Fresno State-owned transmission substation.

-Interconnection with PG&E’s transmission grid cost.
+(b) Interconnection with PG&E’s transmission grid .

-Cost of building a dedicated distribution “Express” line from the proposed Fresno State Substation to the existing main service point, similar to the unsolicited PG&E proposed ‘Express’ line construction.
+(c) Cost of building a dedicated distribution “Express” line from the proposed Fresno State-owned substation to the existing main service point, similar to the PG&E’s original August 6, 1998 proposal.

-On January 25, 1999, PG&E notified Enron that it could not complete our request for the cost information.
-In a subsequent letter, dated January 26, 1999, PG&E informed us that the required parcel of land was not available for sale.

-On January 27, 1999, we informed Fresno State of PG&E’s decisions and requested that the RFP due date be postponed to allow Fresno State an opportunity to meet with all prospective bidders.
-That meeting did not happen but Fresno State issued Amendment No. 2 with a new RFP response date of February 16, 1999.
-Not having received any more cost information from PG&E, Enron requested another postponement which Fresno State issued as Amendment No. 3 on February 11, 1999, with a revised due date of March 8, 1999.
-As it had become clear that the original PG&E [true?].infrastructure design option would not be extended to Enron, we requested that Fresno State consider an alternative design to which Fresno Stateconsented.
+On January 25, 1999, PG&E notified Enron that it could not complete Enron’s request for the cost information.
+On January 27, 1999, Enron informed Fresno State of PG&E’s conduct and requested that the RFP due date be postponed to allow Fresno State an opportunity to meet with all prospective bidders.
+That meeting did not happen, but Fresno State issued Amendment No. 2 with a new RFP response date of February 16, 1999.
+PG&E continued to stonewall Enron by refusing to provide cost information to Enron, and Enron had no option but to request another postponement, which Fresno State issued as Amendment No. 3 on February 11, 1999, with a revised due date of March 8, 1999.

+During the intervening six weeks, PG&E informed Enron that it would not allow Enron to bid into the RFP and construct the same project that PG&E itself had proposed in August 6, 2000.
+PG&E’s stated reason was that it “is not willing to, nor required to, own, operate and maintain facilities islanded between two customer-owned facilities” ; that is, while PG&E’s August 6, 1998 proposal involved PG&E-owned facilities connected to Fresno State via a PG&E-owned “express” distribution line, PG&E would not allow Fresno State-owned facilities (constructed by Enron) to be connected to Fresno State via the same PG&E-owned “express” line.
+To this date PG&E has not provided either Enron or Fresno State with a technical justification for this distinction other than a reference in PG&E’s January 25, 1999 letter to a conversation between PG&E and Fresno State.

-The alternative design would still require active PG&E participation in developing interconnection cost estimates.
+Again, Enron had no option but to request Fresno State to consider an alternative interconnection option that would not “island” Fresno State, and Fresno State agreed as it also recognized that PG&E had effectively stifled any chance for a true “apples-to-apples” RFP.
+However, Enron’s alternative design would still require active PG&E participation in developing interconnection cost estimates, as would every other conceivable interconnection scheme.
 Therefore, on February 17, 1999 Enron submitted a request addressed to DeAnn Hapner, PG&E’s Vice President of Regulatory Relations in an effort to place proper emphasis on the importance of a timely and substantive response.
 Ms. Hapner subsequently delegated the responsibility to respond for PG&E to you.
-We received PG&E’s formal response to our initial request on February 24, 1999, in the form of an ‘Informational Review.’
+Finally, on February 24, 1999 Enron received PG&E’s formal response to the original January 14th information request in the form of a “rough cost” Informational Review.

-PG&E offered a two interconnection options (i.e. line tap versus a bus tap), an undergrounding option for its pertinent distribution facilities, and a cost for building the overhead transmission line.
-PG&E quoted “rough cost” figures, and applicable surcharges (ITCC and cost-of-ownership) totaling
+In the Informational Review, PG&E offered (a) two interconnection options, a line tap for approximately $178,000, a bus tap for approximately $500,000, (b) a cost for constructing the overhead 115kV transmission line of approximately $150,000, and (c) an undergrounding option for its pertinent distribution facilities (approximately $500,000).
+In addition, PG&E quoted an ITCC and cost of ownership markup of approximately 75%.

-75%.